With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Glendora Community Hospital is a mental health treatment center in Glendora, CA, located at 150 West Route 66, 91740 zip code area.
-Glendora Community Hospital provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
-Glendora Community Hospital offers couples/family therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older.
+Glendora Community Hospital provides residential treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Glendora Community Hospital offers behavior modification, cognitive behavioral therapy and psychotropic medication to seniors 65 or older.
 Glendora Community Hospital also supports people with Alzheimer's or dementia and seniors or older adults.
-Additional services at Glendora Community Hospital consist of diet and exercise counseling, suicide prevention services and intensive case management.
+Additional services at Glendora Community Hospital consist of diet and exercise counseling, case management and intensive case management.

 Learn MoreMckinley Childrens Center is a mental health facility in San Dimas, CA, located at 762 Cypress Street, 91773 zip code area.
-Mckinley Childrens Center provides residential treatment, telemedicine/telehealth and outpatient treatment.
-Mckinley Childrens Center provides psychotropic medication, individual psychotherapy and behavior modification to children / adolescents.
+Mckinley Childrens Center provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Mckinley Childrens Center provides psychotropic medication, activity therapy and cognitive behavioral therapy to children / adolescents.
 Mckinley Childrens Center also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-Additional services offered by Mckinley Childrens Center consist of case management, therapeutic foster care and intensive case management.
+Additional services offered by Mckinley Childrens Center consist of psychosocial rehabilitation services, intensive case management and case management.

 Learn MoreDavid And Margaret Youth And Family Services is a mental health clinic in La Verne, CA, located at 1350 3rd Street, in the 91750 zip code.
 David And Margaret Youth And Family Services provides residential treatment and outpatient treatment.
-David And Margaret Youth And Family Services offers group therapy, activity therapy and psychotropic medication to adults, young adults and children / adolescents.
-David And Margaret Youth And Family Services also supports transitional age young adults, people with trauma and people with serious mental illness.
-More services at David And Margaret Youth And Family Services include supported housing, suicide prevention services and diet and exercise counseling.
+David And Margaret Youth And Family Services offers trauma therapy, behavior modification and group therapy to young adults, adults and children / adolescents.
+David And Margaret Youth And Family Services also supports people with PTSD, transitional age young adults and people with serious mental illness.
+More services at David And Margaret Youth And Family Services include intensive case management, vocational rehabilitation services and housing services.

-Learn MoreMaryvale Family Resource Center is a mental health treatment center in Duarte, CA, located at 2502 Huntington Drive, 91010 zip code area.
+Learn MoreMaryvale Family Resource Center is a mental health center in Duarte, California, located at 2502 Huntington Drive, 91010 zip code.
 Maryvale Family Resource Center provides outpatient treatment.
-Maryvale Family Resource Center offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to adults, young adults and children / adolescents.
+Maryvale Family Resource Center offers trauma therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, adults and young adults.
 Maryvale Family Resource Center also supports people with PTSD and transitional age young adults.
-Additional services at Maryvale Family Resource Center consist of court-ordered outpatient treatment, case management and family psychoeducation.
+More services available at Maryvale Family Resource Center include case management, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreHaynes Family Of Programs is a mental health clinic in La Verne, California, located at 233 Baseline Road, P. o.
 Box 400, 91750.
-Haynes Family Of Programs offers residential treatment and outpatient treatment.
-Haynes Family Of Programs provides couples/family therapy, individual psychotherapy and psychotropic medication to young adults and children / adolescents.
+Haynes Family Of Programs offers outpatient treatment and residential treatment.
+Haynes Family Of Programs provides group therapy, behavior modification and psychotropic medication to young adults and children / adolescents.
 Haynes Family Of Programs also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services provided by Haynes Family Of Programs include education services, intensive case management and vocational rehabilitation services.
+Some other services provided by Haynes Family Of Programs include intensive case management, vocational rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.